Core Development of Elite Japanese Wrestlers

 84 male wrestlers broken up into the following groups:

 20 competed in either the 2004 Olympic Games, 2001 World Championships, or 2002 Asian Games.
-These 20 wrestlers were categorized as the “elite” wrestlers and were on average the oldest.
+These 20 wrestlers were categorized as the “elite” wrestlers.
+They were, on average, the oldest.

 25 wrestlers competed in the Japanese national championships sometime between 2001-2004.
-These 25 were placed in the “sub-elite” group and were on average “middle aged” for this study.
+These 25 were placed in the “sub-elite” group.
+They were, on average, “middle aged.”

 39 subjects were those who competed in the junior national championships between 2002-2004.
-They were categorized as the “elite junior” group and were on average the youngest.
+They were categorized as the “elite junior” group.
+They were, on average, the youngest.

 Training

-Not a lot of detail was given to the training other than I was left with the impression that these wrestlers trained like any other wrestler in addition to performing exercises such as the Bench Press, Squat, and Deadlift regularly.
+Not a lot of detail was given to training.
+I was left with the impression that these wrestlers trained like any other wrestler.
+In addition, they performed strength-focused exercises such as the Bench Press, Squat, and Deadlift regularly.

-But that was about it in terms of the discussion on the training these wrestlers underwent.
+But that was about it in terms of the discussion on training.

 What They Found

-While there were not many statistically significant differences in most of the musculature between the groups, the researchers did find significant differences in the cross sectional area (the thickness of the muscle, as measured by an MRI) of the rectus abdominis (the “6 pack”) and psoas major (a primary hip flexor I detail briefly in this post) between the “Elite” and “Elite junior” groups.
+There were not many statistically significant differences in most of the musculature between the groups.
+However, the researchers did find significant differences in the cross sectional area (the thickness of the muscle, as measured by an MRI) of the rectus abdominis (the “6 pack”) and psoas major (a primary hip flexor) between the “Elite” and “Elite junior” groups.

 Conclusion